-Mental wellbeing, internet safety and harms, physical health and fitness, healthy eating, drugs, alcohol and tobacco, health, and prevention of illness, basic first aid, the changing adolescent body, families, respectful relationships (including friendships), online and media, being safe, intimate, and sexual relationships (including sexual health)
+Mental wellbeing, internet safety and harms, physical health and fitness, healthy eating, drugs (including alcohol and nicotine), health and prevention of illness, basic first aid, the changing adolescent body, families, respectful relationships (including online) and being safe,

 Materials and equipment: Students need to come equipped with pens.
 They will have a PSHE workbook which will be kept in College.